kazuma-desu/python-zencrc/README.md

 Takes a positional argument {file} or {files} at the end of the command.

-This will calculate the CRC32 checksum of a file, check it against the CRC in the filename of said file, output the status of that file and the CRC that the program calculated.
+This will calculate the CRC32 checksum of the file and check it against the CRC in the filename of the said file, output the status of that file and the CRC that the program calculated.

 If the filename does not contain a CRC, the program will still calculate and output the CRC32 of that file.

-Currently, no functionality exists to check files with a CRC32 in their name but it will be added in a future version.
+Currently, no functionality exists to check files with a CRC32 in their name but it will be added to a future version.

 ### SFV file out